aboutbits/react-ui-integrations/readme.md

 These configuration options are available to be set in the `reactui.config.js`:

-- `theme`
+- `theme.override` / `theme.merge`

   Extend ReactUI theme configuration.
-Will be merged with the ReacUI's default theme configuration.
+Starting with version 1.0 you have the option to override or merge the ReacUI's default theme configuration.

 ## Build & Publish